aekaplan/aekaplan.github.io/_posts/2013-05-09-personal-branding.markdown

 <img src="/images/logo-outline.jpg">

 <p>
 I wanted something unique that would represent my personality, a mark that could grow with me over time and help identify me as a designer.
 Before going further, I got feedback from the other designers.
-With comments like it kinda looks like a wave or paper airplane.
+With comments like, "it kinda looks like a wave," or "paper airplane."
 I liked the fact that it was a little open to interpretation.
 </p>

 <h3>Experiment with Color</h3>